Collusion-proof Auction Design using Side Information: Designing Truthful Auctions under Collusion

-The key idea of our mechanism is to set the value of $k$ using $M(k)$ as the expected welfare (or an appropriate proxy thereof) to achieve strong welfare guarantees.
-We use prior information about the distribution of bidders' valuations to calculate this objective function $M(k)$.
-Before discussing possible formulations of $M(k)$, we introduce the following assumption, which is required to compute the expected welfare.
+In the rest of the paper, we focus on optimizing C-PoP to achieve good welfare guarantees.
+Let $\mathtt{Wel}_{\textsc{C-PoP}}(\mathsf{N}, \mathsf{C}; p)$ and $\mathtt{Rev}_{\textsc{C-PoP}}(\mathsf{N}, \mathsf{C}; p)$ be the welfare and revenue, respectively, from the C-PoP mechanism when the price is set at \(p\).
+The key idea of our mechanism is to set the value of $(k^*,p^*)$ using (conditional) expected welfare (or an appropriate proxy thereof) as $M(p, \overline{\mathsf{B}^\textsc{n}_{\scriptscriptstyle k}})$ in the DP oracle, given in Algorithm \ref{alg:kporacle}, to achieve strong welfare guarantees.
+We use prior information about the distribution of bidders' valuations and the observed bids $b^{\textsc{n}}$ to calculate the (conditional) expected welfare at a price \(p\) as in the next lemma.
+We use the following assumption for this computation.

-\begin{assumption} Let the true valuations of all the bidders be i.i.d. and come from a distribution with cumulative density function (CDF) $\mathcal{F}(\cdot)$, which is invertible, with the inverse as the quantile function $\mathcal{Q}(\cdot)$.
-Sufficient conditions for invertibility of $F(\cdot)$ are monotonicity and continuous differentiability. \end{assumption}
+\begin{assumption} Suppose the bidders' valuations are i.i.d. from an invertible cumulative distribution function (CDF) $\mathsf{F}(\cdot)$, with the inverse as the quantile function $\mathsf{Q}(\cdot)$, that is known to the auctioneer.
+Sufficient conditions for invertibility of $\mathsf{F}(\cdot)$ are monotonicity and continuous differentiability. \end{assumption}